 Parental Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their child to a temporary guardian in the case that the parent may not be present during a medical emergency.
-This form is generally used if the parent must leave the country for a period of time.
+A parental power of attorney allows a parent or guardian to grant decision-making rights over their child to a temporary guardian in the event that the parent or guardian may not be present during a medical emergency.

 Real Estate Power of Attorney

-This form of power of attorney has the flexibility to be either durable or non-durable.
-It grants power to the agent, allowing them to buy, sell, and manage real estate on the grantor’s behalf.
+A real estate power of attorney grants power to the agent to buy, sell, and manage real estate on the principal’s behalf.

 Tax Power of Attorney

-This allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Arkansas Department of Finance and Administration on behalf of the principal.

 Vehicle Power of Attorney

-This allows the agent to buy, sell, and handle the necessary paperwork with the Arkansas Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the Arkansas Department of Finance and Administration, Motor Vehicle on the principal’s behalf.